 Meaning and History

 The trademark has a recognizable identity, including a logo with a shield and a rising sun.
-He looks optimistic and, at the same time, inspires hope for a better future.
-The graphic symbol has changed several times, facilitated by the transition to new design standards in line with the evolution of style.
+It looks optimistic and, at the same time, inspires hope for a better future.
+The graphic symbol has changed several times, driven by the transition to new design standards aligned with evolving style.

 What is Farmers Insurance?